Skip to main content

 • a rolling contract with no set end date

-The contract should set out the rights and responsibilities of both you and your landlord.
+The contract should say what rights and responsibilities you and your landlord have.

 Your landlord must do a right to rent immigration check before you move in.